 Making A Difference in Our County

-In 2016, Agriculture and Natural Resources (ANR) staff worked with producers and homeowners on various issues including row crops, fruits and vegetables, pastures and aquatic environments.
-The office sent numerous soil, water and feed samples to be tested.
-Production meetings were held for cotton, peanuts, corn, fruits and vegetables.
-Twenty-two watermelon producers attended the annual fruit and vegetable production meeting.
-In 2015, Telfair County grew 700 acres of watermelon and a little more than 130 acres of various other produce commodities.
-The ANR agent worked daily with many producers, scouting for insects and sending plant tissue to the lab for testing.
-The squash bug population was high in watermelon fields in 2016, so a spray period had to be scheduled so that the squash bugs could be controlled without harming the pollinating bees.
-Early identification of this problem resulted in quick resolution, benefiting all involved.
-Telfair County is diverse in terms of types of agriculture.
-Timber still remains the county’s largest industry.
-The Extension office strives to offer the best service, delivering unbiased, research-based information to the community.
+In 2018, Telfair County Extension’s Agriculture and Natural Resources (ANR) program worked with producers and homeowners on various issues including row crops, fruit and vegetables, pastures, ornamentals and aquatic environments.
+We have sent numerous soil, water and feed samples to be tested.
+Production meetings were held for cotton, peanuts, corn, and fruit and vegetables.
+In 2018, Telfair County grew more than 1,000 acres of watermelons and a little more than 125 acres of various other produce commodities.
+The ANR agent worked daily with many of the producers scouting for insects and sending plant tissue to the lab for testing.
+In 2018 there was an outbreak of gummy stem blight in watermelons.
+A spray method and spray schedule were created and conducted to mitigate the impact of the disease.
+Different modes of action were used in the applications, and several different chemicals were included in the spray plans for the best control and feasibility.
+Telfair County is diverse in agriculture.
+Timber still remains the largest industry in the county.
+We strive to offer the best service, delivering unbiased, science-based information to our community.

-Development opportunities for youth continue to increase with expanded participation in offered programs, including District Project Achievement for fourth- through 12th-grade students and summer camp.
-In an effort to expose area youth to as many opportunities as possible, Telfair County 4-H provides a variety of programming each year.
-Cloverleaf 4-H’ers are exposed to many different experiences, intending to spark an interest in lifelong learning.
-Activities offered range from fun – such as Farm Day, which involves visiting local farms and farm animals – to practical and educational, like check-writing and money management programs.
-Our Junior and Senior 4-H’ers are exposed to various programs, but they also get leadership experience assisting with Cloverleaf 4-H activities.
-Enrollment for 2016 totals 316 students.
-Of those 316 students, 53 participated in Project Achievement; 13 participated in BB team and 10 on shotgun team; 30 went to summer camp and 72 to summer day camps; and eight served as Teen Leaders.
+Development opportunities for youth continue to increase with expanded participation in offered programs, including District Project Achievement for fourth through 12th grades and summer camp.
+Seeking to expose area youths to as many opportunities as possible, the Telfair County 4-H Club provides a variety of programming each year.
+Cloverleaf 4-H’ers are exposed to many different experiences to spark an interest in lifelong learning.
+Activities offered range from fun events such as farm day, when 4-H’ers visit local farms and farm animals, to practical and educational lessons, such as check writing and money management.
+Our Junior and Senior 4-H’ers are exposed to various programs, and they also get leadership experience by helping to lead and assist in Cloverleaf 4-H activities.